 Some paced nervously.
 Some danced with excitement.
 For some, it would be challenging.
 For others, it would seem like nothing.
 Only one thing was certain: No person would emerge unscathed.
 There would be mud.

-Roswell’s first mud run, Roswell Mud, Sweat and Tears, had a great turnout Saturday morning.
+Ros[auth] well’s first mud run, Roswell Mud, Sweat and Tears, had a great turnout Saturday morning.
 Although no finite number was determined on Saturday, Barbara Gomez, coordinator of the run, said there may have been more than 300 people, far exceeding the goal of 150.
 And many runners came from neighboring states like Arizona and Texas, as well as all over the state.

 “I had people tell me they were going to go out of town for another run, but decided to stay in Roswell for this run,” Gomez said.